hayapy88/mern-contact-form-email/README.md

 # Description

-A full-stack Sending Email functionality using Node.js, Express.js, MongoDB, and Nodemailer for now.
+A full-stack Sending Email functionality using Node.js, Express.js, MongoDB, and Nodemailer.
-The next step is to create a frontend using React.

 # Live Demo

-Plan to launch after creating frontend
+Not deployed yet

 # Features

-- Can try this by Postman for now
+- Send contact form with Name, Email, and Message
+- Sended data will sent to your Email address for confirmation
+- Data will be stored on MongoDB

 # Tech Stack

+- Frontend: React, Tailwind CSS
 - Backend: Node.js, Express.js
 - Other: Nodemailer
 - Database: MongoDB